neymarjimoh/leetcode/49-group-anagrams/NOTES.md

-`{ aet: [eat, tea, aet], ant: [tan, nat], abt: [bat]}`
+`{ aet: [eat, tea, aet], ant: [tan, nat], abt: [bat] }`

 - loop through each word
 - sort the word
-- check if in map
+- check if sorted word in map
-- if in map: push the original word in the array
+- if in map:
+     >push the original word in the array
-- if not: add sorted word as key in map and start with the original val as 1st element
+- if not:
+     > add sorted word as key in map and start with the original val as 1st element
+- return the values of the map